seoweon/narajangteo/readme.md

 - (planned for future) [sqlite3](https://docs.python.org/3/library/sqlite3.html)

 ## How to use
 1. Clone this repository.
+2. Install all required libraries with the [requirements file](https://github.com/seoweon/blob/master/requirements.txt) `pip install -r requirements.txt`
-2. Put keywords that you want to search for in the [category text file](\category.txt). (each keyword is separated with "/" and avoid using spaces or line breaks after keywords)
+3. Put keywords that you want to search for in the [category text file](https://github.com/seoweon/blob/master/category.txt). (each keyword is separated with "/" and avoid using spaces or line breaks after keywords)
-3. If there are organizations that you are particularly interested in, you can add those names to the [org text file](\orgs.txt) in the same way.
+4. If there are organizations that you are particularly interested in, you can add those names to the [org text file](https://github.com/seoweon/blob/master/orgs.txt) in the same way.
 The final list will be ordered to match the order of this list.
-4. Open your command line prompt and type `ipython narajangteo_crawling.py`
+5. Open your command line prompt and type `ipython narajangteo_crawling.py`
-5. Once the program runs, you will end up with two excel files in the same file location:
+6. Once the program runs, you will end up with two excel files in the same file location:
 	- The full list of results from search keywords
 	- The filtered list of organizations of interest, ordered respectively